Non-loose torus knots: Background and preliminary observations

-\begin{theorem} For $k \in \frac12\N$, there are exactly two contact structures $\pm \xi^k$, up to isotopy, on $T^2\times [0,1]$ with convex boundary having two dividing curves, both of slope $0$, and exactly convex $k$ Giroux torsion.
-The two contact structures are contactomorphic. \end{theorem}
+\begin{theorem} For $k \in \frac12\N$, there are exactly two contact structures $\pm \xi^k$, up to isotopy, on $T^2\times [0,1]$ with convex boundary having two dividing curves, both of slope $0$, and exactly convex $k$-torsion.
+The two contact structures are co-orientation reversing contactomorphic. \end{theorem}

+Lastly, we define a new invariant $\tor$ for Legendrian and transverse knots. \begin{definition} For a Legendrian knot $L$, we define $\tor(L)$ by